-$\dot{f 1}$ Please detach along perforated line and mail in the envelope provided. $\dot{f 1}$
+$\dot{\mathbf{l}}$ Please detach along perforated line and mail in the envelope provided. $\dot{\mathbf{l}}$

-"FOR" PROPOSAL 2, 4 AND 5, AND FOR PE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN Election of Directors FOR AGAINST ABSTAIN ☐ FOR ALL NOMINEES NOMINEES: O Matthew R. Barger 2.
-Advisory Vote to Approve 2015 Executive Compensation ☐ WITHHOLD AUTHORITY FOR ALL NOMINEES O Seth W. Brennan O Eric R. Colson O Tench Coxe 1 year 2 year 3 year 4 3.
-Advisory Vote on Frequency of □ □ □ Executive Compensation Advisory Vote ABSTAIN FOR ALL EXCEPT (See instructions below) O Stephanie G. DiMarco O Jeffrey A. Joerres O Andrew A. Ziegler 4.
-Approval of the Amended and Restated Artisan Partners Asset Management Inc. Bonus Plan ABSTAIN 5.
-Ratification of the Appointment of DricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2016 ABSTAIN "FOR ALL EXCE ority to vote for any individual nominee(s), mark $PT$ " and fill in the circle next to each nominee old, as shown here: $I$ In their discretion, the proxies are authorized to vote upon such other bu may properly come before the Annual Meeting. isiness as This proxy, when properly executed, will be voted as directed herei undersigned shareholder. if no direction is made, this proxy will be vo ALL NOMINEES in Proposal 1, FOR Proposals 2, 4 and 5, and for "3 on Proposal 3. oted FOR your new address in the address s count, please check the box at right and indicate space above.
-Please note that changes to the any not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as administrator, attorney, s your name or names appear on this Proxy.
-Wh en shares are held jointly, each holder should sign.
-When signing as exec ne signer is a corporation, please sign full corporate name by duly authorized of
+"FOR" P SIGN, DATE AND RETURN PROMPTLY IN THE EN DR" THE ELECTION OF ALL NOMINEES FOR DIRECTOR AND ROPOSAL 2.
+CLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR S SHOWN HERE  1.
+Election of Directors FOR AGAINST ABSTAIN NOMINEES: O Matthew R. Barger O Seth W. Brennan 2.
+Ratification of the Appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2017.
+WITHHOLD AUTHORITY FOR ALL NOMINEES O Eric R. Colson O Tench Coxe FOR ALL EXCEPT O Stephanie G. DiMarco (See instructions below) O Jeffrey A. Joerres O Andrew A. Ziegler In their discretion, the proxies are authorized to vote upon such other business as ma properly come before the Annual Meeting.
+This proxy, when properly executed, will be voted as directed herein by the undersigned shareholder.
+If no direction is made, this proxy will be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposal 2.
+"FOR ALL EXCE nority to vote for any individual nominee(s), mark EPT" and fill in the circle next to each nominee old, as shown here:

-ARTISAN PARTNERS ASSET MANAGEMENT INC.
+your new address in the a our account, please check the box a ddress space above.
+Please note th ccount may not be submitted via this r at chan iges to the Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.

-Proxy for Annual Meeting of Stockholders on May 19, 2016
+Proxy for Annual Meeting of Stockholders on June 2, 2017